Richard J. Codey Arena: Garden State Speedskating

 The Garden State Speedskating is one of 70 speed skating clubs and the only club in New Jersey sanctioned by US Speedskating.
 The Garden State Speedskating has two home rinks.
 The home rink at Richard J. Codey Arena offers Learn to Speed Skating program for all skating levels.

 Other usage

+Many skating shows have taken place on the ice over the decades.
+Olympians Peggy Fleming, Dorothy Hamill, Janet Lynn, John Curry, Suna Murray, Karen Courtland, Elisa Spitz, and many others performed here to sold out crowds in the spectacular ice show productions of the 1970s, 1980s, and 1990s.
 The arena has been used in non-ice sport tournaments such as Essex County Tournament of high school wrestling, and other events such as graduation ceremonies.
+Concerts by nationally renowned bands were held here in the 1970s.
 The arena is also a site of emergency shelters for the county in the time of natural disasters.
 Occasionally, a rink is rented out for private entities, for instance, using it as a filming location for a Super Bowl commercial.

 The arena was also home to the New Jersey Gems of the Women's Professional Basketball League during the Gem's third and final season of play in 1980–81.

 Public transportation

 New Jersey Transit bus 73 serves the arena, Turtle Back Zoo, and the South Mountain recreational complex.
 There are two commuter bus lines from the arena to New York City, Community Coach bus 77, and OurBus Livingston/West Orange.